aag2807/svelte-suite/README.md

 ## This was inspired the by React UI component Library rsuite.
 ***

-I came across this idea as a side project but it turns out as a fellow lover of Svelte, we dont have enough UI libraries.
+I came across this idea as a side project because it turns out as a fellow lover of Svelte, we dont have enough UI libraries.

 I will clean & refactor the code once all the components are done.